Discovering Interpretable Algorithms by Decompiling Transformers to RASP: Decompilation Method

 In Step 2, we aim to simplify the program by (i) pruning components that are causally irrelevant, (ii) simplifying the matrices and vectors that appear in the program by referring, where possible, to primitives from the library.
 We measure faithfulness by quantifying the \emph{match accuracy}, i.e., the fraction of input instances where the program gives the same response as the original model.
 Formally, the match accuracy is the proportion of inputs where the pruned model (with MLP replaced) makes the same prediction (next token with highest probability) as the original model in \textit{all} token positions on which the model receives training signal.
 Throughout, we deem decompilation to be \emph{causally faithful} when the match accuracy is $\geq 90\%$.

-\textbf{Step 2.1: Causal Pruning \& Linearizing Layer Norm} For each \texttt{aggregate} operator, we try to replace selector inputs with 0 or key-only selector if such replacements have negligible causal effect.
+\textbf{Step 2.1: Causal Pruning \& Linearizing Layer Norm} For each \texttt{aggregate} operator, we try to replace selector inputs with 0 or with a key-only selector if such replacements have negligible causal effect.
 For each \texttt{element\_wise\_op} operator, we try to remove $v_s$ inputs; each removed input is replaced with a constant absorbed into the transformation $f$.
 Meanwhile, we also try to remove inputs from the final softmax, replacing them with a constant absorbed into the $bias$.
 Variables that do not enter into downstream components are removed.
 We show an example in Appendix, Figure~\ref{fig:pruning}.

-This Causal Pruning step is similar to standard causal ablation methods in interpretability and especially circuit discovery research \citep{conmy2023towards, li2024optimal, bhaskar2024finding}: they remove parts of the program that are not causally relevant to the final output.
-They can be viewed as removing edges in the computation graph.
-We caution that Causal Pruning is nontrivial, because the size of the program guaranteed by Theorem~\ref{thm:faithfulness} is exponential in the original transformer's size.
-To avoid unfolding the full program and to make pruning scalable, we (i) unfold and prune the program in a multi-stage procedure, and (ii) prune using a trainable gate, where the objective function consists of the KL divergence between the pruned model and the original model, along with a sparsity penalty.
-The technique is based on \citet{li2024optimal}.
-We give full details in Appendix \ref{ap:causal-pruning-details}.
+Removing parts of the program that are not causally relevant to the final output can be viewed as removing edges in the model's computation graph.
+This corresponds to a problem addressed by causal ablation methods, which are standard in interpretability research, particularly in circuit discovery \citep{conmy2023towards, li2024optimal, bhaskar2024finding}.
+We base our implementation on \citet{li2024optimal}, pruning edges using trainable gates with an objective that combines the KL divergence between the pruned and original models with a sparsity penalty.

+However, the exponential size of the program guaranteed by Theorem~\ref{thm:faithfulness} makes causal pruning nontrivial in our setting.
+To avoid unfolding the full program and to make pruning scalable, we instead unfold and prune the program in a multi-stage procedure.
+Full details are provided in Appendix~\ref{ap:causal-pruning-details}.

 Meanwhile, we also train $\gamma'$ (\ref{eq:llna}) for each layer norm to minimize the KL divergence.
 We then replace all layer norms in a model with their linearized form:

 where $\mathbf{1}\in \mathbb{R}^{d(x)}$ is a vector with all 1s. $\mL$ parameters are absorbed into the attention and MLP parameters (App. \ref{ap:LLNA-and-LN-absorbed}).